ddeel/fishem/README.md

 ### Functionality that is already supported includes:

-- The ability to accept any valid Redfish/Swordfish mockup to set the initial state of the emulator.
+- The ability to set the initial state of the emulator at startup by reading in any valid Redfish/Swordfish mockup.

-- The ability to save the final state of an emulator run as a mockup.
+- The ability to capture the final state of the emulator at shutdown by creating an output mockup.

 - Basic handling of the allowed GET, PUT, POST, and DELETE operations for all the Collection objects and Singleton